 We asked all patients who were approached to participate in TrAFFix, including two patients who declined participation prior to surgery, if they could be approached about taking part in an interview.
 However, fewer patients with distal femoral fractures than anticipated were deemed eligible by surgeons within the recruiting centres to participate in TrAFFix.
 As a result of this and the degree of frailty within this patient group, our sample was small.
-The experience of patients with a distal femoral fracture who were considered ineligible to participate may have provided a useful contribution to our understanding of treatment and recovery after a distal femoral fracture.
-[24][9, 13][25, 26]Interviews with participants were conducted at different time points during recovery at the convenience of participants.
+A larger sample size and the inclusion of patients with a distal femoral fracture who were considered ineligible to participate in the TrAFFix study may have provided a useful contribution to our understanding of treatment and recovery after a distal femoral fracture.
+However our sample, although small, is similar to other qualitative studies and considered sufficient for meaningful interpretation [24].
+Other studies examining patients’ experience of fragility fractures [9, 13] and patients’ experience of participation in a surgical trial [25, 26] have similar sample sizes.

+Interviews with participants were conducted at different time points during recovery at the convenience of participants.
 Although, it may have been beneficial to interview participants at set intervals during recovery as we initially intended, the consistency of issues raised during these interviews suggest that the timing did not matter.
 In addition to data from patients and their consultee, we used data from additional informants namely PPI representatives, allowing corroboration of ideas.

 Rigour